 Example

 Taylor Company wants to pay a fixed price so it buys a fixed for float index swap from Hutchison Company for $2.10/MMBtu.Therefore Taylor pays Hutchison $2.10/MMBtu and in exchange receives Index price.

+(Can we provide an example based on the above information for example with a index price of 2.00 in december how would effect each party?)

 Float/Float Swap: Page 1.2 (popup from Sub-Topic 1)